-Introduction to history of philosophy in the Western world.
-Includes a survey of philosophical ideas and personalities from ancient Greece to the present.
-Gives attention to the postmodern critique of philosophy and the questions this critique raises for 21st century Christians.
+This course serves as an introduction to the development of philosophy in the Western world.
+It includes a survey of the history of philosophical ideas and personalities from the ancient Greek and Hebrew traditions to the present.
+Attention is also given to the postmodern critique of philosophy and theology, and the questions this critique raises for 21st century Christians.